Total electron content

-Total electron content (TEC) is an important descriptive quantity for the ionosphere of the Earth.
+Total electron content (TEC) is a descriptive quantity for the ionosphere of the Earth.
 TEC is the total number of electrons integrated between two points, along a tube of one meter squared cross section, i.e., the electron columnar number density.
 It is often reported in multiples of the TEC unit, or TECU, defined as ×10^16 electrons per m^{2}.

 TEC is significant in determining the scintillation and group and phase delays of a radio wave through a medium.
-Ionospheric TEC is characterized by observing carrier phase delays of received radio signals transmitted from satellites located above the ionosphere, often using Global Positioning System satellites.
+Ionospheric TEC is characterized by observing carrier phase delays of received radio signals transmitted from satellites located above the ionosphere, often using Global Navigation Satellite System (GNSS) satellites.
 TEC is strongly affected by solar activity.

 Formulation

 The TEC is path-dependent.
 By definition, it can be calculated by integrating along the path ds through the ionosphere with the location-dependent electron density n_{e}(s):